3dlg-hcvc/instant-meshes/README.md

 On Windows, open the generated file ``InstantMeshes.sln`` after step 3 and proceed building as usual from within Visual Studio.

+## Compiling CLI
+Following the instructions on the above **Compiling** section, by default it will build with GUI.
+If you only need the command line interface please add a `BUILD_GUI=OFF` cmake option.

+    cmake -DBUILD_GUI=OFF .
+    make -j 4

 ## Usage

 To get started, launch the binary and select a dataset using the "Open mesh" button on the top left (the application must be located in the same directory as the 'datasets' folder, otherwise the panel will be empty).